-(10) An SBE-Owner may control a business enterprise even though one or more of the SBE-Owner's immediate family members participate in the business enterprise as a manager, employee, owner, or in another capacity.
-Except as otherwise provided in this paragraph, OCC must make a judgment about the control the SBE-Owner exercises vis-à-vis other persons involved in the business enterprise as it does in other situations, without regard to whether or not the other persons are immediate family members.
-If OCC cannot determine that the SBE-Owner--as distinct from the family as a whole--controls the business enterprise, then the SBE-Owner has failed to carry her/his burden of proof concerning control, even though s/he may participate significantly in the business enterprise's activities.
+10. An SBE owner may control a business enterprise even though one or more of the SBE owner's immediate family members participate in the business enterprise as a manager, employee, owner, or in another capacity.
+Except as otherwise provided in this subsection, the OCC must make a judgment about the control the SBE owner exercises vis-a-vis other persons involved in the business enterprise as it does in other situations, without regard to whether or not the other persons are immediate family members.
+If the OCC cannot determine that the SBE owner-as distinct from the family as a whole-controls the business enterprise, then the SBE owner has failed to carry her/his burden of proof concerning control, even though he/she may participate significantly in the business enterprise's activities.

-Day or Days shall refer to calendar days.
+Day or days refers to calendar days.

-Economically Disadvantaged Person shall mean a person whose personal net worth does not exceed \$750,000, excluding the individual's primary residence and the business enterprise owned by the individual(s) for which the owner(s) is seeking SBE certification from the City.
+Economically disadvantaged person means a person whose personal net worth does not exceed \$750,000.00, excluding the individual's primary residence and the business enterprise owned by the individual for which the owner is seeking SBE certification from the city.